Rescue Without Borders

 Establishment of a national rescue organization opens up many new possibilities for adopters and rescuers.
 If everyone who wants a Pyr or a Pyr puppy takes a rescue dog, regardless of geographic location, we can seriously reduce the number of dogs who are abandoned and destroyed.
-Sadly, we have watched the number of Great Pyrenees dogs listed for adoption on Petfinder climb steadily with no end in sight.
+Sadly, we have watched the number of Great Pyrenees dogs needing rescue climb steadily with no end in sight.
 Many of these dogs are located in the South and Texas, where healthy dogs can be euthanized after only a couple of days in a shelter, and where finding appropriate homes is more difficult.

 A Call to Action

-NGPR believes there is an immediate need to address this imbalance by helping to relieve Pyr rescuers in overburdened regions by engaging in the transfer of animals from overcrowded facilities to areas with more potential adoption opportunities.
+NGPR believes there is an immediate need to address this geographic imbalance by helping to relieve Pyr rescuers in overburdened regions by transfering animals from overcrowded facilities to areas with more potential adoption opportunities.
 You can support this important program by fostering a pet in need of relocation or adopting your next pet through NGPR or another rescue organization.
 It is important for everyone to understand that Great Pyrenees rescue is not a regional problem only affecting those in the South—it's a national concern for everyone who loves this breed.

 If you are looking for a Great Pyrenees dog, please consider a rescue alternative.
 Support NGPR and all Great Pyrenees rescue groups in our effort to reduce the number of rescued dogs that need homes across the country.
 Please visit our Adoption Page to learn how you can adopt a rescued Pyr.